 Cyril Henry Sheather

-Cyril joined the Grenadier Guards under-age in 1914 and served in the 1st World War.
+Cyril fought in both the First and the Second World Wars.
+Cyril was born in Peasmarsh, Sussex in 1899, the son of Henry and Mary Sheather.
+Cyril joined the Grenadier Guards under-age in 1914.
+19 was the legal minimum age for armed service overseas.
 Cyril was a Lance Sergeant when the Great War ended in 1918, and was awarded the British Service Medal and the Victory Service Medal.
-Cyril had become a regular soldier, and had risen to become the Regimental Sergeant Major of the First Batallion Grenadier Guards when the Second World War broke out in 1939.
+Cyril had become a regular soldier, and had risen to become the Regimental Sergeant Major of the First Battalion Grenadier Guards when the Second World War broke out in 1939.
 Sadly, he was killed on Saturday 1st June 1940, during the defence of the Dunkirk-Nieuport perimeter.
 He was 41.
 Cyril is buried in Coxyde Military Cemetery, Belgium.

 Many thanks to the Sheather family for their information.

-John stated on enlistment that he worked as a labourer.
-He was just 20 and first joined the Queens Regiment, then was transferred after initial service training to the Northampton Regiment.
-He was posted abroad with the British Expeditionary Force to France in July 1915, and was wounded in action in July 1916 from a gunshot wound in the left knee.
+John stated on enlistment in Guildford on 26 January 1915 (with his brother Walter) that he worked as a labourer.
+He had just turned 21, and he at first joined the Queen’s Regiment with Walter.
+He was transferred after initial service training to the Northamptonshire Regiment.
+He was posted abroad with the British Expeditionary Force to France on 27 July 1915, and was wounded in action in July 1916 from a gunshot wound in the left knee.
 He was evacuated back to England, and was in hospital in Gravesend, Kent until October 1916 before being transferred to Shoreham by Sea for recuperation until March 1917.
 He was then classed as Category B and transferred to Sittingbourne, where he presumably was based.
-In April 1918 he returned to France and joined the 3rd Batallion.
-He was wounded on 30 July 1918 and he died in France on 31 August 1918.
-John must have been bravely involved in his final military action, as he was awarded the Military Medal, recorded in the London Gazette on 13 March 1919 and 1 April 1919.
-John is buried in the Daours Cemetery.
+On 21 April 1918 he returned to France and joined the 3rd Batallion.
+He was wounded on 8 July 1918 and he died in France on 31 August 1918.
+He was 24 years old.
+The telegram sent to his parents read “Regret to inform you 45625 Pte.
+J. Stevens, 6th (Batallion) Northampton Regiment, Died of Wounds in 33 Casualty Clearing Station, France August 31st 1918.”

 Sources - Commonwealth War Graves Casualty Record, cemetery and grave photo, Medals Roll, medical records and transfer records.
+Telegram.